 This chapter lists the races available for player characters in Escarnum.

 The people you are likely to encounter here are a little different to those presented in the Dungeons & Dragons Player’s Handbook.
 Here, bestial races have dominated the land of Alm since ancient times, meaning many of the major populations are descended from more animalistic stock than their human-like counterparts.
 Where other settings have dwarven craftsmen or gnomish inventors, Escarnum has the crafty kobold clans; in place of halflings, one finds the cheerful and mercantile abilen.
 Instead of offering half-orcs or dragonborn to provide physical might, Escarnum presents the fey jotun, horse-like equitarn and bestial gnolls.

 This change may be jarring at first, but remember there are vast areas of Escarnum which are yet to be explored.
 Traditional kobolds or goblins may be just around the corner, so to speak.
 In other words, just because a race doesn’t have a pre-defined place in the setting, doesn’t mean there is no room for them.

 Sticking to the races here will help to present Escarnum’s unique flavour, but adding your group’s favourite races from other 4th Edition D&D products is a great way to customise that flavour to your own tastes.
-For more about this, see the Non-Standard Races section.
+For more about this, see the Races from the Outside article series.